zhongguang-cn/ao.space/README.md

 - Developer Options
 - Security

-The following diagram illustrates the basic access process that an API request passes through various components, spanning from the internet to the AO.space device.
+The following diagram illustrates the basic access process that an API request passes through various components, spanning from the internet to the AO.space services.

 ```mermaid
 graph TD